-Small, relaxed, little hassle—Rotterdam The Hague Airport (RTM) is a lot like the Netherlands in some respects.
-The third-busiest of the country's five civilian airports, Rotterdam Airport sees over a million flyers each year, and despite the few airlines that serve it (just nine at last count: Arkefly, BMI Regional, British Airways, CityJet, Jetairfly, Transavia, Turkish Airlines, VLM Airlines, and Vueling), it offers a convenient variety of destinations across Europe, plus a few others in Morocco and Turkey.
+Small, relaxed, little hassle: Rotterdam The Hague Airport (RTM) is a lot like the Netherlands itself in some respects.
+The third-busiest of the country's five civilian airports, Rotterdam sees more than 2 million flyers each year.
+And despite how few airlines serve it (only a handful, compared with the bigger Amsterdam Airport Schiphol, which is served by nearly 100), it connects South Holland with a variety of European destinations.

 Travelers can sometimes find substantially cheaper fares if flying into Rotterdam rather than bigger Dutch airports; however, Rotterdam The Hague is located 39 miles (62 kilometers) outside of Amsterdam whereas Schiphol is only 14 miles (23 kilometers) away.
 The quickest way to get to the Netherlands' capital from this humble airport is by driving (50 minutes or more), but a cheaper option would be to take the train.

 |Bus||1 hour, 30 minutes or more||from $11||Minding a budget|